Frequently Asked Questions

 - Students enroll in courses under the distance learning rates.
 For more information, visit the following website: http://www.emporia.edu/distance/tuition.html

 Are there deadlines for applications to this graduate program?

 Admission into the Department of HPER’s graduate program is on a rolling basis.
 This means when a student's application file is complete, the HPER graduate committee considers that student at that point.
 This also means when the program reaches capacity, admission to the program closes.

 What is needed to apply to this graduate program?

 - The student must submit official transcripts from all higher education institutions attended.
 In addition, the student must submit two letters of recommendation and a personal resume/vita.
 The student must have at least a 2.5 overall undergraduate GPA and at least a 2.75 GPA in the last 60 hours of academic work.

 Can a person take just one class and not have to be admitted to the graduate program?

-- As this graduate program is very popular and often reaches capacity before the final application deadline, rarely are non-matriculating students allowed to enroll in the graduate classes.
+- As this graduate program is very popular and often reaches capacity, rarely are non-matriculating students allowed to enroll in the graduate classes.
 An inquiry may be sent to the graduate advisor to ask for clarification and/or status of possible enrollment.
 Non-matriculating students will not be allowed to enroll in any class until at least one week past the starting date of the semester’s enrollment period.